What is a Narrative Essay?

 Another thing to keep in mind is the dialog formatting: there’s a certain way you must write it.

-All these points deserve a separate big guide, so until we have prepared our own, here are some of the articles we can It is a pretty huge topic to discuss, so here are a couple of guides that can help you if you want to use a dialog in your essay:
+Here are a couple of guides that can help you if you want to use a dialogue in your essay:

 7. Purpose